schneiderkelsey/wuuwuudata.github.io/README.md

 7. Run Jupyter Notebook:
 8.	jupyter notebook
-    Open analysis.ipynb and follow the workflow.
+    Open visualizations.ipynb and follow the workflow.

 9. Data/scripts usage:
-    o	Data files are in the data/ directory. o	Use scripts/download_data.py to retrieve or refresh source datasets.
+    o	Data files are in the data/ directory.

 ## Data Sources